Page 4 - Steve Bowman

 Custom Products Last Longer

 Going custom means choosing a product that is designed for a certain purpose.
 A custom wireless antenna handles the exact gain and frequency you need.
 Mounting plates in a custom NEMA enclosure can be metal or nonmetal for RF applications.
-When your installation operates within the electrical parameters, tolerances and environmental conditions it was intended for, it will perform better and last longer.
-Less maintenance will save you money.
+When your installation operates within the electrical parameters,

 Read more »

-3. Why Fiber Optic Single-Mode Cable Is So Popular
+6. Why Fiber Optic Single-Mode Cable Is So Popular

 Multimode fiber optic cable supports high bandwidths, works great at shorter distances, has a larger core size that is easy to terminate and is usually cheaper than single-mode fiber cable.